 - Contact the local program coordinator, international office, authorities, embassy or consulate, if applicable.
 Follow the procedures they recommend or require.

 - Locate and contact all program participants, as quickly as possible to ascertain their well-being, and to coordinate an immediate response plan.

-- Contact the Education Abroad Office to alert them of the situation.
+- Contact KSU Education Abroad to alert them of the situation.

 - During office hours (Monday – Friday, 8:00am – 6:00pm, CST) call 1-785-532-5990

 - After hours, contact the emergency number provided during Pre-departure Orientation

 - If applicable, take action to gather more information about the situation

 - If you receive new information or if the situation changes, report the information to KSU Education Abroad.

 - Document the situation and the steps taken when responding to a situation.
 KSU Education Abroad Incident Report must be submitted upon return of the program.